Follow my blog with Bloglovin

 By fancy, I don’t necessarily mean designer clothes, although those are definitely a big no no. I’m referring to spending hundreds and hundreds of dollars on things that your baby will outgrow in a week or two.
 And yes, when they are little they outgrow their clothes in the blink of an eye.

 Only get a few sensible and comfortable outfits for outings.
 Most mommies like to keep their babies home as much as possible anyway, especially during the first few weeks or so, which makes spending too much on fancy cute outfits a bad idea.
 If you must, then splurge (but not too much!) on a beautiful outfit for church, Christmas, or their baptism, if you are having one.
-Just keep in mind that those are probably going to be worn just once so keep your spending under control.
+Just keep in mind that those are probably going to be worn just once or twice, so keep your spending under control.

 3. Newborn size diapers